 The cost associated with CSA-related death is $1.5 million per child.

 Professional help, medication, group therapy, and other forms of counseling may all be needed for victims of sexual abuse to recover and these things can be prohibitively expensive.
-This is one reason it can make sense to talk to a sexual abuse attorney and learn if legal action could help cover the costs of healing.
+This is one reason it can make sense to talk to a and learn if legal action could help cover the costs of healing.
 With an attorney, victims of sexual abuse may have a higher chance of achieving a positive outcome, perhaps even securing enough to fully cover the lifetime costs associated with childhood sexual trauma.